 Interested in sponsoring or helping out or know someone who has a lot of money they want to give us?
 Check out those sections below as well.

 You only fit into ONE T-shirt size and it's not XL?
-Register by September 9 to ensure you get the T-shirt size you order.
+Register early to ensure you get the T-shirt size you order.
 It takes 10 days to get shirts made people!

 A few tips:

 Interested in sponsoring The Rocket City Microthon (and who wouldn't be)?
 We really need you 'cause $25 doesn't actually cover t-shirts, bottle openers, and vanity stickers.
+We are looking for a medal sponsor this year - your logo will be seen every time someone opens a refreshing beverage for years to come!
 There are opportunities to have your logo on our frequently-appearing-in-everyone's-clothes-rotation T-shirts, or perhaps across the top of one of the sure to be oft-visited tents along the course (sponsor our silliness, or set up your own demo/display/sales), or whatever awesome idea you may have.
-Sponsor the Finishers Medal, and and every time a finisher opens a cold beverage they'll see your logo! (aww too bad Canvas already took this option) For a mere $100 you can have a personalized sign somewhere along the "length" of the course - encourage your favorite non-athlete in their great endeavor to complete the Microthon.
+For a mere $100 you can have a personalized sign somewhere along the "length" of the course - encourage your favorite non-athlete in their great endeavor to complete the Microthon.
 Got an even better idea?
 Contact Lesley Burnette at email@example.com.

 Want to help hand out Finisher's Medals to the amazing non-athletes as they struggle, gasping, across the finish line?
 Are you good at video production and would document the event?
 Maybe you'd like to dress up like a naughty nurse and staff the first aid tent, or you've got an idea for another sort of fun R&R tent?
 Or you're just DYING to pick up trash after a 300 person event?
 Then we can help.
 We can give you that "I did something good for someone" feeling and it won't cost you a THING (but maybe 4 hours of your time).
 Please contact Contact Lesley Burnette at firstname.lastname@example.org.